mudskee/cs410-assignment2/README.md

 ### Dot Product

 ### Linear Interpolation (LERP)
+Using LERP, the ghosts will change color depending on how close they are to the player

 ### Particle Effects
 While there were particle effects already in the orginal tutorial, more were added to the radiators for a visual effects